Maternity and birth statistics: quality report

 Data is published as soon as is practicable.

-The data provider (DHCW) extracted both datasets in April 2019, for the reference year 2018.
+The data provider (DHCW) extracted both datasets in the April following the reference year, for example data was extracted in April 2024 for the reference year 2023.
 This allows some tolerance for health board’s late recording of maternity and birth information.
 Health boards are informed when data will be extracted and they endeavour to keep information accurate at this point in time.

 Publication dates are announced well in advance and any delays are communicated via notices on our website.
 Any revisions or postponements to outputs follow the Revisions, errors and postponements policies.